gotthardp/lorawan-server/README.md

 After the installation you have to:
  * Add LoRaWAN gateways you want to use.
- * Configure each device you want to use, either as a personalized device or as an OTAA device.
+ * Configure each device you want to use, either as a personalized device (ABP) or as an over-the-air activated (OTAA) device.

 Use the `dbexport` script to backup your list of users, gateways, devices and links.
 This will create several `db*.json` files.
 Use the `dbimport` script to write these